BPerezLamarque/Scripts/Metabarcoding/tutorial_metabarcoding/README.md

 ```

 Note that the parameter "fastq_maxee" can be adjusted according to the average quality of the run (given by FastQC).
+Always keep track of the % of reads that are discarded at the step of quality filtering.

 Once all these steps have finished and the results are fine, we can remove the files that are no longer useful: